tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

 link](https://engineering.fb.com/2022/05/02/open-source/cinder-jits-instagram/),
 [personal blog link](/blog/cinder-jit-inliner/)) a couple of years ago.
 I wrote about arguably the simplest part, which is copying the callee body into the caller.
+It took me at least a week to get working.
 The other week, I watched my colleague [k0kubun](https://github.com/k0kubun) replicate that bit of the inliner inside ZJIT in about 30 minutes.

 There is more to do when pretty much every part of the VM is observable from the guest language: both Python and Ruby allow inspecting the state of the